Massachusetts Issues Final Regulations Under New Paid Family And Medical Leave Law

 * * *

-While many employers are overwhelmed with considerations related to the COVID-19 pandemic, the Commonwealth's deadlines for PFML compliance remain in effect, including the requirement that certain benefits be available to covered workers beginning on January 1, 2021.
+While many employers are overwhelmed with considerations related to the COVID-19 pandemic, the Commonwealth's deadlines for PFML compliance remain in effect, including the requirement that most types of paid leave be available to covered workers beginning on January 1, 2021.

 If you have questions about the new regulations or the PFMLA more generally, our employment attorneys would be happy to assist.